last edited/extended: 22 October 2024

 Writing again & the magical lake

 While I’ve put the breastless book on hold for the moment, I still want to write it.
-Not because I am this eager to share my story, but because I remember all the simple questions I had and couldn’t find answers or suggestions to, back in August 2024.
+Not because I am eager to share my story, but because I remember all the simple questions I had and couldn’t find answers or suggestions to, back in August 2023.

-In short, I would like to write the book which I would have liked to read after getting my diagnosis.
-And it will contain a lot of very simple things: like what does marking the sentinel lymph node mean?
+In short, I want to write the book which I would have liked to read after getting my diagnosis.
+And it will contain a lot of very simple input: like what does marking the sentinel lymph node mean?
 And no, I didn’t look it up, because marking clearly means putting a cross somewhere, right?

-It’s not.
-In my case it involved a doctor who was uncomfortable with touching my breast, who injected the breast with a radioactive solution, then I had to go on a walk to let the solution reach the sentinel node, then someone else takes X-rays to see which of the nodes is the sentinel.
+It’s doesn’t.
+In my case it involved a doctor who was uncomfortable with touching my breast, who injected the breast with a radioactive solution, then I had to go for a walk to let the solution reach the sentinel node, then someone else took X-rays to see which of the nodes is the sentinel.
 If two are marked, two are taken out, like in my case.
-And then you go home and feel utterly shattered.
+And then I went home and felt utterly shattered.

 Back to writing.
 It took months before I could write any length of time again.
 Two of my tricks were to grant myself the occasional visit to a café and to travel to a lake where I could often find a quiet spot to read and in between go for a swim.